Special Education Needs

 We invite some children to attend Treetops, this is a welcoming place to start the day for some children with opportunities to play, catch up on homework, have an extra reading time or be reminded of school events and activities, Treetops can help some children have a positive start to their school day.

-Mrs. Mallett and Mrs. Stringer are SMILE mentor trained, which is part of the emotional and well-being service.
+Mrs. Stringer is SMILE mentor trained, which is part of the emotional and well-being service.